 - The 7 steps you should take to maximize your shot at getting a consulting job during a recession, and

 - 4 things you can do to limit your risk as you go through the consulting recruiting process in a downturn.

 Still have questions?

 If you have more questions about what happens with consulting jobs during a recession, leave them in the comments below.
 One of My Consulting Offer’s recruiting coaches will answer them.

 Other people applying to consulting firms during this troubling time found the following pages helpful:

 Thanks for turning to My Consulting Offer for advice on landing a job at a top consulting firm.
 My Consulting Offer has helped almost 85% of the people we’ve worked with to get a job in management consulting.

 We want you to be successful in your consulting interviews too.
-For example, here is how Lindsay was able to get her offer from Deloitte.
+For example, here is how Melody was able to get an offer from Bain during covid-19.